 The Salamanca Immersion Program is for students interested in studying Spanish language and culture at one of Europe’s oldest and most prestigious universities.
 Students go as a group in the fall and/or spring semesters.
 No particular major is required for eligibility.
-Students are normally of sophomore, junior, or senior standing and must have completed one course beyond SPA 212 or SPA 213.
+Students are normally of sophomore, junior, or senior standing and must have completed SPA 280 and SPA 282/SPA 283.

-Students typically take 4-6 courses during the semester.
-SPA 301 is required.
+Students typically take 4-5 courses during the semester.
+SPA 304 is a core required course in the program.
 Students may choose to do an internship (SPA 199).
-SPA 301 and SPA 199 are Pass/Fail and do not count towards a Spanish major or minor.
+SPA 199 is Pass/Fail and does not count towards a Spanish major or minor.
 The program includes 2-3 weeks of travel to cities of cultural and historical interest.
-Students typically live with host families.
+Students typically live with host families but may also choose to live in a residence hall.

 SPA 313Lights, Camera, ¡Acción!.
 Cinema and Culture in the Spanish-Speaking World3